Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 \subsection{Lyapunov Analysis of a Hybrid Dynamical System}

 The next example arises from SDP-based stability analysis of a \emph{rimless wheel}, a hybrid dynamical system and simple model for walking robots studied in \cite{posa13a} by Posa, Tobenkin, and Tedrake.
 The SDP includes several coupled semidefinite constraints that impose Lyapunov-like stability conditions accounting for Coulomb friction and the contact dynamics of the rimless wheel.
-Table~\ref{tab:ex1solve} shows solve time and problem size reduction achieved using diagonal ($\D^d$) and diagonally-dominant ($\DD^d$) approximations.
+We report reductions using diagonally-dominant $(\DD^d)$ and diagonal ($\D^d$) approximations, DIMACs error, and solve time in Tables~\ref{tab:lyap1}-\ref{tab:lyap3}.
+(Reducing certificate error is omitted since multiple facial reduction iterations were performed.)